codepane/laravel-image-handler/README.md

 public function get()
 {
-    // this will return original image
+    // this will return the original image ImageHandler::get('original_file_name');
-    ImageHandler::get('original_file_name');

-    // pass dimension as second argument for get specific dimension of file ImageHandler::get('original_file_name', 'sm');
+    // pass dimension as the second argument to get a specific dimension of the file ImageHandler::get('original_file_name', 'sm');
 }
 ```